-- (3) Undesirable Site Features.
-Development Sites within the applicable distance of any of the undesirable features identified in subparagraphs (A) - (J) of this paragraph will be considered ineligible.
-Rehabilitation (excluding Reconstruction) Developments with ongoing and existing federal assistance from HUD, or USDA, or Veterans Affairs ("VA") may be granted an exemption by the Board.
-Such an exemption must be requested at the time of or prior to the filing of an Application and must include a letter stating from the fair housing or civil rights office of the existing federal oversight entity indicating that the Rehabilitation of the existing units is consistent with achieving at least one or more of the stated goals as outlined in the State of Texas Analysis of Impediments to Fair Housing Choice or, if within the boundaries of a participating jurisdiction or entitlement community, as outlined in the local analysis of impediments to fair housing choice, the Fair Housing Act.
+- (Q) county courthouse; - (R) fire station; - (S) police station; - (T) Development Site is located within 1⁄2 mile of a designated public transportation stop at which public transportation (not including "on demand" transportation) stops on a regular, scheduled basis; a site's eligibility for on demand transportation does not meet this requirement.
+However, accessible transportation provided at no cost to the tenant when the Property Management Office is open, such as cab vouchers or a specialized van on-site, to a bus or other public transit stop, does qualify. - (3) Undesirable Site Features.
+Development Sites within the applicable distance of any of the undesirable features identified in subparagraphs (A) (J) of this paragraph will be considered ineligible.
+Rehabilitation (excluding Reconstruction) Developments with ongoing and existing federal assistance from HUD or USDA may be granted an exemption by the Board.
+Such an exemption must be requested at the time of or prior to the filing of an Application and must include a letter from the fair housing or civil rights office of the existing federal oversight entity indicating that the Rehabilitation of the existing units is consistent with the Fair Housing Act.
 The distances are to be measured from the nearest boundary of the Development Site to the undesirable feature.
-If Department staff identifies what it believes would constitute an undesirable site feature not listed in this paragraph or covered under subparagraph (1) of this paragraph, staff may request a determination from the Board as to whether such feature is acceptable or not.
-If the Board determines such feature is not acceptable and that, accordingly, the Site is ineligible, the Application shall be terminated and such determination of Site ineligibility and termination of the Application cannot be appealed. - (A) Development Sites located within 300 feet of junkyards.
-For purposes of this paragraph, a junkyard shall be defined as stated in Transportation Code, §396.001; - (B) Development Sites located within 100 feet of active railroad tracks, unless the Applicant provides evidence that the city/community has adopted a Railroad Quiet Zone or the railroad in question is commuter or light rail; - (C) Development Sites located within 500 feet of heavy industrial or dangerous uses such as manufacturing plants, fuel storage facilities (excluding gas stations), refinery blast zones, etc.; - (D) Development Sites located within 2 miles of potentially hazardous uses such as nuclear plants or large refineries capable of refining (e.g. oil refineries producing more than 100,000 barrels of oil daily); - (E) Development Sites located within 300 feet of a solid waste or sanitary landfills; - (F) Development Sites in which the buildings are located within the easement of any overhead high voltage transmission line, support structures for high voltage transmission lines, radio antennae, satellite towers, or other similar structures.
+If Department staff identifies what it believes would constitute an undesirable site feature not listed in this paragraph or covered under subparagraph (J) of this paragraph, staff may request a determination from the Board as to whether such feature is acceptable or not.
+If the Board determines such feature is not acceptable and that, accordingly, the Site is ineligible, the Application shall be terminated and such determination of Site ineligibility and termination of the Application cannot be appealed. - (A) Development Sites located within 300 feet of junkyards; - (B) Development Sites located within 100 feet of active railroad tracks, unless the Applicant provides evidence that the city/community has adopted a Railroad Quiet Zone or the railroad in question is commuter or light rail; - (C) Development Sites located within 500 feet of heavy industrial or dangerous uses such as manufacturing plants, fuel storage facilities (excluding gas stations), refinery blast zones, etc.; - (D) Development Sites located within 2 miles of potentially hazardous uses such as nuclear plants or large refineries (e.g. oil refineries producing more than 100,000 barrels of oil daily); - (E) Development Sites located within 300 feet of a solid waste or sanitary landfills; - (F) Development Sites in which the buildings are located within the easement of any overhead high voltage transmission line, support structures for high voltage transmission lines, radio antennae, satellite towers, or other similar structures.
 This does not apply to local service electric lines and poles; - (G) Development Sites in which the buildings are located within the accident zones or clear zones for commercial or military airports; - (H) Development Sites located within 300 feet of a sexually-oriented business.
-For purposes of this paragraph, a sexually-oriented business shall be defined as stated in Local Government Code, §243.002: - (I) Development Sites that contain one or more pipelines, situated underground or aboveground, which carry highly volatile liquids; or - (J) Any other Site deemed unacceptable, which would include, without limitation, those with exposure to an environmental factor that may adversely affect the health and safety of the residents and which cannot be adequately mitigated.
+For purposes of this paragraph, a sexually-oriented business shall be defined as stated in Local Government Code, §243.002; - (I) Development Sites that contain one or more pipelines, situated underground or aboveground, which carry highly volatile liquids; or - (J) Any other Site deemed unacceptable, which would include, without limitation, those with exposure to an environmental factor that may adversely affect the health and safety of the residents and which cannot be adequately mitigated.